nonsodaboss-ops/Checkpoint-MongoDB/README.md

 # MongoDB Checkpoint

 ## 📌 Project Overview
-This project demonstrates basic MongoDB operations including:
-- Creating a collection (`contactlist`)
+This project serves as a checkpoint to validate understanding of CRUD operations in MongoDB.
+Screenshots have been included in this repository to showcase the step-by-step operations performed during the checkpoint:
-- Inserting multiple documents
+- Insertion of documents
-- Querying documents with filters
+- Querying with filters
 - Updating fields
 - Deleting documents
 - Displaying results

-It serves as a checkpoint to validate understanding of CRUD operations in MongoDB.

-Screenshots have been included in this repository to showcase the step-by-step operations performed during the checkpoint:

-Insertion of documents

-Querying with filters

-Updating fields

-Deleting documents

-Displaying results

 These visuals provide clear evidence of each command executed and its outcome.